 Promoting Positive Body Image in Our Kids

 Here’s a topic I find myself thinking about often as a parent to young children.
-How can I best set each of my kids up for success when it comes to having a healthy body image?
+How can I best set each of my kids up for success when it comes to having a positive body image?

 This feels like a daunting task being, you know, a human in the world (a female human at that).
 Plus, knowing all too well how image focused things can be.
 Also, how early that focus can start to take hold.
 I’ve struggled with body image a lot in my life.
 Along with things like connection to my feelings, knowing my authentic self, and feeling confident – all of which is very linked!
 After time, life experience, and lots of intentional work on myself, I’m happy to say I’m by far the healthiest I’ve been in all of those areas.